-Casualties Reported After Blast at China Kindergarten
+At Least 7 Killed in Blast at China Kindergarten

-(BEIJING) — Police say an explosion struck the entrance to a kindergarten in eastern China on Thursday, with reports saying there have been casualties.
+(BEIJING) — Police say an explosion struck the entrance to a kindergarten in eastern China on Thursday, with the local government saying seven have been killed.

-Police officials say they're investigating and have no word yet on injuries or deaths.

 However, state media reports say people have been hurt and photos purportedly from the scene and posted to social media showed children and adults lying on the ground, some bleeding.